-30.1 A Player is personally responsible for attending an Evaluation Session (including any travel or costs associated with his/her attendance).3

-30.2 A Player's National Association must take reasonable steps to ensure that the Player attends an Evaluation Session.

-30.3 If a Player fails to attend an Evaluation Session, the Classification Panel will report the failure to the Chief Classifier.
-If satisfied that a reasonable explanation exists for the failure to attend, the Chief Classifier may specify a revised date and time for the Player to attend a further Evaluation Session before the Classification Panel.

-3 For the avoidance of doubt, the costs of providing an Evaluation Session will be met by the ITF.

-30.4 If the Player is unable to provide a reasonable explanation for non-attendance, or if the Player fails to attend an Evaluation Session on a second occasion, no Sport Class will be allocated and the Player will not be permitted to compete at the relevant ITF Wheelchair Tournament.
+- 30.1 A Player is personally responsible for attending an Evaluation Session (including any travel or costs associated with his/her attendance).3 - 30.2 A Player's National Association must take reasonable steps to ensure that the Player attends an Evaluation Session. - 30.3 If a Player fails to attend an Evaluation Session, the Classification Panel will report the failure to the Chief Classifier.
+If satisfied that a reasonable explanation exists for the failure to attend, the Chief Classifier may specify a revised date and time for the Player to attend a further Evaluation Session before the Classification Panel. - 30.4 If the Player is unable to provide a reasonable explanation for non-attendance, or if the Player fails to attend an Evaluation Session on a second occasion, no Sport Class will be allocated and the Player will not be permitted to compete at the relevant ITF Wheelchair Tournament.